 #10 Studio One: Jane Eyre (1949)

 Charlton Heston and Mary Sinclair star in this innovative abridged adaptation.
 While the set is not as good as the later ’52 and ’57 television adaptations, overall, it’s a much better production – from the surprisingly good performance from Charlton Heston to the innovative camera shots and directing from Franklin J. Schaffner (who later won a Best Directing Oscar for Patton).

-He was considered a pioneering director because he used moving cameras in early television when before it remained mainly static.
-Jane in the adaptation, however, was too pretty and uninteresting to capture the essence of the dynamic Jane Eyre.
+He was considered a pioneering director because he used moving cameras in early television when before that, it remained mainly static.
+Jane, in the adaptation, however, was too pretty and uninteresting to capture the essence of the dynamic Jane Eyre.
 But she’s okay.

 Overall, from a historical perspective, this one’s a fascinating watch worth checking out.

 Silver Petticoat Award: Most Innovative Classic TV Adaptation (Before 1970)